mlab817/faqs/src/african-swine-fever-asf/what-are-the-alternative-livelihoods-for-the-asf-affected-farmers.md

 ---
  title: What are the alternative livelihoods for the ASF-affected farmers?

-tags: ["alternative","livelihoods","asfaffected","farmers"]

  ---

-git a
-### African Swine Fever (ASF)
+## African Swine Fever (ASF)

-## What are the alternative livelihoods for the ASF-affected farmers?
+# What are the alternative livelihoods for the ASF-affected farmers?

  - The NLP allotted several alternative livestock multiplier farm modules (cattle, chicken, duck, and other small ruminants) for FY 2022 Tier 1, with a total of PhP 172 million.